Rabb School of Continuing Studies, Division of Graduate Professional Studies

 RDMD 102 Digital Marketing Strategy

-RDMD 110 Principles of Web Design and Search Engine Marketing
+RDMD 110 Principles of Search Engine Marketing

 Provides an overview of marketing with search engines including paid search engine marketing (SEM) and search engine optimization (SEO).
 Topics include ad creation, keyword expansion, landing page optimization, monitoring, bid management, and analysis.
 Students will explore the various types of web designs including fixed, fluid, adaptive and responsive.